goethite/gostint/README.md

 # goswim - A Shallow RESTful api for Ansible, Terraform ...
-... and basically anything you would like to run as jobs in docker containered environments, authenticated with Hashicorp Vault AppRoles with secret injection, and driven by a REST API.
+... and basically anything you would like to run as jobs in docker containers, authenticated with Hashicorp Vault AppRoles with Secret Injection, and driven by a REST API.

 Goal is to be a Highly Available and Scaleable API for automation.